 Step 5: Prepare Toppings

 Now prepare whatever toppings you're going to serve with these enchiladas.
 I decided to chop some baby spinach.
-We also had sliced olives, avocado and crushed red pepper.
+I also had sliced olives, avocado, and crushed red pepper.